Sports specialization is defined as intense, year-round training in a single sport with the exclusion of other sports.

-Climbing – I had a set of monkey bars in my weight room.
+Climbing.
+I had a set of monkey bars in my weight room.
 I love the benefits of climbing.
-We climb forwards, backwards and laterally.
+We climb forward, backward and laterally.
 If you don’t have monkey bars, a couple pull-up bars, ropes or rings would do the trick.
 It’s important to keep the elbows as far apart as possible during climbing.
 A key part of most of our warm-up progressions is mastering the basics and then covering ground.
-During our climbing we are looking for integrity in the body, or the body as “one piece” concept.
+During our climbing we are looking for integrity in the body, or the body as a “one piece” concept.

-Carrying – We pick heavy stuff up off the floor and carry it around.
+Carrying.
+We pick heavy stuff up off the floor and carry it around.
 We use terms like “walking plank hold” and “building a wall around your spine” when doing our carries.
 We do farmer’s walks, bear hug carries, overhead carries, rack carries and unilateral versions of all of these.
 We also like to include lateral and backward locomotion in all of these variations.
-These are terrific for postural alignment, especially for young athletes that a lot of time looking at their small screens.
+These are terrific for postural alignment, especially for young athletes who spend a lot of time looking at their small screens.

-Throwing – Medicine ball throws off the wall here, with a partner or into open space.
+Throwing.
+Medicine ball throws off the wall with a partner or into open space.
 Nothing groundbreaking or special about that.
-Another simple fundamental movement that we can work all planes of motion and progress from simple to more complex.
+Another simple fundamental movement that works all planes of motion and progresses from simple to more complex.

 We have a huge battery of these primal movements that we plug and play each day.
 The amount varies.
-Bottom line is it a huge component of our overall program because it allows for progression and manipulation.
+Bottom line is it is a huge component of our overall program, because it allows for progression and manipulation.